-Splash’s integration with Greenhouse enables you to automate your recruiting process by syncing candidate data quickly and accurately tracking candidates sourced from, and influenced by, events.
+Splash’s integration with Greenhouse automates the recruiting process by syncing candidate data quickly and accurately by tracking candidates sourced from, and influenced by, events.

 |Download the Greenhouse PDF Guide|